 Disgorgement– The stage of the traditional method of sparkling wine where the frozen sediment from secondary fermentation is removed from the bottle.

-Enology– The American, and South African spelling of oenology, which is the study of wine and winmaking
+Enology– The American and South African spelling of oenology, which is the study of wine and winemaking

 Ethanol– The common name for ethyl alcohol, the alcohol most common in wine and other alcoholic drinks.

 Fermentation– As it applies to wine, it is the conversion of sugar into ethanol and carbon dioxide by the anaerobic metabolism of yeast.

 Filtration– A stage of the winemaking process in which the winemaker seeks to achieve clarification of the wine by filtering out solids and particulates to achieve a clear wine.
 This is not necessarily a required step and is considered controversial.

 Fortification– The practice of adding spirits, generally grape spirits, to a wine in order to halt fermentation, ensure stability, and add alcoholic strength to the wine.

 Grafting– The connection of two pieces of living plant tissue to unite and grow as one plant.
 This is particularly important for grape vines since grafting onto resistant rootstock is the only effective weapon against phylloxera.

 Grand Cru– Literally means “great growth” in French.
 In Burgundy, vineyards are considered a step-above premier cru.